The Initiative

 Union School District provides wireless Internet access at all campuses across the district.
 Chromebooks are configured to automatically connect to the wireless network when in range.

-San Jose Public libraries provides free wireless Internet access.
+San Jose Public libraries provide free wireless Internet access.
 More information about how to access free wifi at San Jose libraries can be found here.

 Comcast offers affordable Internet service through the Internet Essentials program to qualified households.
 More information about the program can be found here.